 The Government agreed a 20-Year Strategy for the Irish language on 30 November 2010.
 An Taoiseach launched this Strategy on 21 December 2010.
 The aim of the strategy is to increase the number of people using Irish on a daily basis outside the education system to 250,000 people over the next 20 years.
-The Strategy can be downloaded from the website of the Department of Arts, Heritage and Gaeltacht www.ahg.gov.ie.
+The Strategy can be downloaded from the website of the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs www.ahg.gov.ie.

 The website also has copies of the consultants’ recomendations for the 20 Year Strategy prepared under the direction of Fiontar DCU and the Comprehensive Linguistic Study of the use of Irish in the Gaeltacht, research carried out by Acadamh na hOllscolaíochta Gaeilge in the National University of Ireland, Galway.

 The recommendations made by An Coimisinéir Teanga to the consultants advising on the preparation of the 20 year strategy are available here.